maquenneville/photog-chauffeur/README.md

 # PhotogChauffeur

 ## Overview
 PhotogChauffeur is a Python-based tool that allows users to search through a collection of images in a specified folder using natural language queries.
 The program utilizes OpenAI's GPT-4 Vision API to visualize the input images and return relevant images based on the query.
 Results can be saved to a designated folder for further use.
+Also has features for image and video description generation.

 #### Example Search Phrases: